dfinity/wg-identity-authentication/topics/icrc_21_consent_msg.md

 ## Summary
 This specification describes a protocol for obtaining human-readable consent messages for canister calls.
 These messages are intended to be shown to users to help them make informed decisions about whether to approve a canister call / sign a transaction.

-The protocol is designed in such a way that it can be used interactively (e.g. in a browser-based wallet) or non-interactively (e.g. in a cold wallet).
+The protocol is designed in such a way that it can be used interactively (e.g. in a browser-based signer) or non-interactively (e.g. in a cold signer).

 ## Terminology

-* wallet: a service that manages the keys of a user and can sign canister calls on their behalf.
+* signer: a service that manages the keys of a user and can sign canister calls on their behalf.
 This component displays the consent message to the user.
-The wallet may be split in a hot (with connection to the IC) and cold (offline) component.
+The signer may be split in a hot (with connection to the IC) and cold (offline) component.
 * relying party: the service that requests a signature on a specific canister call.
 * target canister: the canister that is the target of the canister call.